 This zone describes the electrical systems and components of your home.
 The following pages include information about main service, generators, sub-panels, circuit breakers, wiring, switches, outlets and light fixtures.
 Also in this zone, you will find some discussion about the electricity that is used to power these systems and how to be efficient with it.

 Thanks in part to the fierce competition between rivals Thomas Edison and Nicola Tesla, American homes have had electricity available to them since around the turn of the Twentieth Century.
 Over the last 120 years, electricity has morphed from being an interesting feature into a life support system that powers basically everything in the home including even the toilets and faucets.

-Electricity comes in from the utility company lines to the main service panel of our home from generation sources perhaps hundreds of miles away.
+Electricity is a manufactured product.
+It is generated from raw energy products such as natural gas, coal, wind, solar and other energy sources.
+From the generation plants, electricity travels from the utility company lines to the main service panel of our home perhaps hundreds of miles away.
 From there the power is distributed throughout the residence via wires which connect to the various appliances, lights, switches and outlets.

 There is quite an art to designing the locations for outlets (AKA receptacles,) switches, and understanding the proper placement of lighting within the home.
 Entire professions are available for electrical and lighting design.

-The homeowner should be familiar with these key components of the electrical system: Light switches, outlets, lighting, distribution (main and sub) panels and circuit breakers.
+As a homeowner you should be familiar with these key components of the electrical system: Light switches, outlets, lighting, distribution (main and sub) panels and circuit breakers.
 In addition, if the home is so equipped, photovoltaic panels, generators and low voltage, entertainment and network systems.

-If you are concerned about high electrical bills and the amount of power your home is using, we recommend that you have an electrical audit done.
-Find out more here: www.energy.gov/energysaver/home-energy-audits/professional-home-energy-audits
+If you are concerned about high electrical bills we recommend that you have an electrical audit done.
+Find out more about electricity and how it’s made go here: Saving electricity is better than generating new.